 Unearned Revenue - Unearned revenue represents the amount of assets that have been recognized, but the related revenue has not been recognized since the assets have not been spent for their intended purpose.
-Unearned revenue consists of unspent grant proceeds, the succeeding year property tax receivable, advanced student tuition, and deferred administrative and training revenue for NJTP projects.
+Unearned revenue consists of unspent grant proceeds, advanced student tuition, and deferred administrative and training revenue for NJTP projects.

 Compensated Absences - College employees accumulate a limited amount of earned but unused vacation and sick leave hours for subsequent use or for payment upon termination, death or retirement.
 Amounts representing the cost of compensated absences are recorded as liabilities.
-These liabilities have been computed based on rates of pay in effect at June 30, 2022.
+These liabilities have been computed based on rates of pay in effect at June 30, 2023.